About my process

 I was born in London in 1967.
 I studied for my Foundation at Kingsway College, London and my Fine Art degree in Painting at St Martin’s College, London, graduating in 1998.
 For many years I stepped away from my visual art practice full time, but now I am usually found in my South London studio making my art.

-My works are made using oil paint on primed linen or canvas on wooden stretchers, and sometimes on paper.
-I make preliminary studies in a variety of media.
-Many of the painting techniques I use are derived from studying Western European painters of the Renaissance and Baroque, and Modern Masters.
+My work is made using oil paint on primed linen or canvas on wooden stretchers, boards and sometimes on paper.
+I like to draw and use a variety of mediums, pastel, pencil, charcoal and watercolours.
+Many painting techniques I like are derived from Western European painters from the Northern Renaissance through to the Baroque.
 I sometimes use a coloured ground and techniques including grisaille underpainting, scumbling and glazing.
 When I use glazing I build up the surface of the work to create colours that can only happen when one colour is applied on top of another.
 Sometimes I work alla prima wet on wet, and concentrate on the immediacy and energy of gesture.
-Here I push and pull the subject matter back and forth between figuration and abstraction, working with colour and spatial relationships to disrupt recognition through displacement and disintegration.
+Here I push and pull the subject matter back and forth between figuration and painterly abstraction, working with colour and spatial relationships to disrupt recognition by displacement and disintegration.

 exhibitions